SSWConsulting/SSW.Rules.Content/rules/unsolicited-feedback/rule.md

 Feedback is critical in order to grow and improve, both personally and professionally, so we all like to receive constructive feedback.
 In some cases, like during a retro, we openly invite feedback; but other times it can be unexpected, which can often lead to misunderstandings and hurt feelings.
 Do you know when, how, and even _if_, to offer unsolicited feedback?

-## Why Offer Unsolicited Feedback?
+## Why offer unsolicited feedback?

 The most important question to start with is _why_?
 Sometimes we can be excited to share something with someone, but it's critical to pause and reflect on your motivation.
 Are you doing this for their benefit, or for yours?